 Preparation for Majors and Non-majors

 First-year courses in Spanish are designed for students who have had no previous formal training in Spanish and are not native speakers.
-Those students who have spoken Spanish at home but have not had any formal training should, in general, choose courses no lower than SPAN 205.
+Those students who have spoken Spanish at home but have not had any formal training should usually enroll in SPAN 215 Spanish for Heritage Speakers.

-SPAN 101 and SPAN 102 (five units each) emphasize the four basic language skills, understanding, speaking, reading, and writing.
+SPAN 101 and SPAN 102 (four units each) emphasize the four basic language skills, understanding, speaking, reading, and writing.

 Admission to the Program